Updated: Jul 29

 Related to boho, this design aesthetic is similar but incrementally more refined.
 It, too is characterized by collections and bold use of colour with pieces that are less organic and more styled.
 Eclectic rooms could incorporate iconic pieces from just about every style.

 Defined as neutral and casual with a modern, clean aesthetic and neutral color palette.
 Layered monochromatic textiles and contrasting use of textures define this style.This style is best complimented by light-toned woods and relaxed textiles mixed with iconic lighting in black, brass and chrome.

-Modern Classic design combines elements of historic European culture from Victorian and Art Deco periods with classical features of Greek and Roman design.
-These classic designs are combined with modern elements for an elegant, sophisticated and timeless style.
-The colour palette is classical, using brown, grey, black, white and beige as well as variety of combinations and shades in between.
+Typically, Modern Classic design combines historic design elements (e.g., Victorian, Art Deco, Greek or Roman design) with modern elements for an elegant, sophisticated and timeless style.
+The colour palette tends to be classical, using brown, grey, black, white and beige and a variety of combinations and shades in between.

 Think quality, luxurious materials, architectural columns and moldings, greek key, statues, busts and natural materials such as wood.
 Imagine an antique piece of furniture against a neutral wall, under a large piece of modern or contemporary for a vision of beautiful balance.

 There is much misunderstanding about modern style and I’m here to try to clear this up.
 Modern design refers to the design style that emerged in a specific time period from the early to mid-twentieth century.
 Interestingly, many people use the terms “modern” and ”contemporary” design interchangeably, however, they aren’t the same.
 Modern design was characterized by the use of natural materials, a more neutral colour palette, furniture with clean, low lines and square shapes and forms, the occasional pop of colour.